jnanakp/jnanakp/README.md

-# Hey, I'm Jnana 👋
+# Hey, I'm Jnana 👋 | Figuring Things Out, One Dataset at a Time 🤓

 📊 Business & Data Analytics Professional With an Engineering Background
-🎓 MS in Business Analytics @ USC Marshall | Ex Accenture
+🎓 MS in Business Analytics @ USC Marshall | Former Analyst at Accenture
-🔍 Turning Complex Data Into Clear Insights and Decisions
+🔍 Turning Complex Data Into Clear Insights and Actionable Strategies
-🌱 Exploring Analytics, AI, and Strategy Across Industries
+🌱 Exploring Analytics, AI, and Business Innovation Across Industries

 ---